ViewComponent/view_component/docs/guide/translations.md

   greeting: "Cheers!"
 ```

-The translation is available in subclasses of `ParentComponent`, allowing translations to be used as is or overridden by the child component:
+The translation is available in subclasses of `ParentComponent`, allowing translations to be used as-is or overridden by the subclass:

 ```yml
 # app/components/child_component.yml